KevinKra/AWS_resources/courses/networking.md

 > An _optional_ layer of security for your VPC that acts as a firewall for controlling traffic in and out of one or more subnets.
 You may set up network ACLs with rules similar to your security groups in order to add an additional layer of security to your VPC.

+#### Rules

+- Each subnet in your VPC must be associated with an ACL.
+- A subnet can only be associated with **one** ACL.
+However, an ACL can be associated with multiple subnets.
+- An ACL contains a list of numbered rules which are evaluated in order, starting with the lowest.
+As soon as a rule matches the traffic, higher level rules are disregarded.
+AWS recommends incrementing rules by a factor of 100, so there would be plenty of room to add new rules at a later date.
+- ACLs are stateless; responses to allowed inbound traffic are subject to the rules for outbound traffic.

 #### ACL vs Security Groups

 **Security Group**

-- Operates at the instance level
+- Operates at the instance level.
-- Supports allow rules only
+- Supports allow rules only.
-- Stateful: Return traffic is **automically allowed**, regardless of rules
+- Stateful: Return traffic is **automically allowed**, regardless of rules.
-- Only applies to an instance if someone specifies initially or at a later period
+- Only applies to an instance if someone specifies initially or at a later period.

 **Network ACL**

-- Operates at the subnet level
+- Operates at the subnet level.
-- Supports allow rules and deny rules
+- Supports allow rules and deny rules.
-- Stateless: Return **traffic must be explicitly allowed** by rules
+- Stateless: Return **traffic must be explicitly allowed** by rules.
-- Automatically applies to _all_ instances in the subnet, which provides a nice blanket in the event an instance is missed
+- Automatically applies to _all_ instances in the subnet, which provides a nice blanket in the event an instance is missed.
+- sits between a route table and subnet.
+- The rule with `*` effectively denies all packets that don't match what is allowed by the numbered rules of the ACL.
+Is essentially a catch all at the end of the possible rules.

 ### NAT Device - Network Address Translation Device